Last updated on June 6th, 2021

 Syfe provides you with a 0.30% rebate.
 Essentially, you are only paying 0.05% in fees!

-As such, this is how you receive the 1.5% yield.
+In brief, this is how you are able to obtain the 1.5% yield:

 |Returns or Fees||Total Yield|

 You may be wondering how safe your funds are with either account.
 Here’s what you need to know: